nodemcu/nodemcu-firmware/docs/en/build.md

 The `make` command initiates the build process, which will start with the configuration menu to set the build options.

+!!! important

+    GNU make version 4.0 or higher is required for a successful build.
+Versions 3.8.2 and below will produce an incomplete firmware image.

 Updating your clone from upstream needs an additional command to update the submodules as well:
 ```
 git pull origin dev-esp32